 The Coastal Barrier Resources Act (CBRA) of 1982 established the John H. Chafee Coastal Barrier Resources Systems (CBRS), a defined set of geographic units along the Atlantic, Gulf of Mexico, Great Lakes, U.S. Virgin Islands, and Puerto Rico coasts.
 Most new Federal expenditures and financial assistance are prohibited within the CBRS, unless those activities qualify for an exception under Section 6 of CBRA (16 USC § 3505).
+Additional information on CBRA can be found in the main report of this study.

-Features located in CBRA Zones have been identified and a detailed summary of CBRA coordination efforts is included in Appendix E of the Draft EIS.
+Features located in CBRA Zones have been identified and a detailed summary of CBRA coordination efforts is included in Appendix E of the Draft EIS and are shown in figures 21-24.